sky-lester/broadcast-stopper/README.md

     cd broadcast-stopper
     ```

-2. Install the required dependencies:
+2. (Optional) Set up a Python virtual environment using `pyenv` and `pyenv-virtualenv`:

+    - Ensure you have `pyenv` and `pyenv-virtualenv` installed.
+You can follow the installation instructions [here](https://github.com/pyenv/pyenv#installation).

+    - Create and activate a new virtual environment for this project:

       ```bash
+      pyenv install 3.12.4  # (Replace with your desired Python version) pyenv virtualenv 3.12.4 broadcast_stopper_env
+      pyenv local broadcast_stopper_env
+      ```

+    - Once activated, you'll see `(broadcast_stopper_env)` before the command prompt in your terminal.

+3. Install the required dependencies:

+    ```bash
     pip install -r requirements.txt
     ```

-3. Create a `.env` file by copying the example file:
+4. Create a `.env` file by copying the example file:

     ```bash
     cp .env-example .env
     ```

-4. Fill in the necessary data in the `.env` file (e.g., token and other required variables).
+5. Fill in the necessary data in the `.env` file (e.g., token and other required variables).

 ## Usage